HugoLi0213/hk-mtr-lrt-vue/README.md

 🚶‍♂️ 5-minute walk → Perfect timing to catch the 6-minute train

 Step 3: Monitor Journey
-📱 HK Railway → Check real-time arrival at Admiralty for transfer 🔄 Transfer to Island Line for Central
+📱 HKMTRVUE → Check real-time arrival at Admiralty for transfer 🔄 Transfer to Island Line for Central
 ```